The Footsteps of Jesus

 One is, that the Savior expressed His will on the subject in the form of a

 new and express law.
-"A new commandment I give unto you—That you love one
+"A new command I give you: Love one

 another."
 As the great Head of the Church, possessing all authority in

-pleased; it is, however, worthy of remark, that in the exercise of that high
+He pleased; it is, however, worthy of remark, that in the exercise of

-function, the only subject on which He chose formally to legislate was the
+that high function, the only subject on which He chose formally to

-one under consideration.
-But it may be said, was not a command given of old
+But it may be said — was not a command given of Old

 included in the saying, "You shall love your neighbor as yourself?"
 How then